-The current legislation for judicial liquidation, insolvency and rehabilitation proceedings has recently been reformed on February 14, 2019.
+The current legislation for judicial liquidation, insolvency and restructuring proceedings has recently been reformed on February 14, 2019.
 On this date the New Code of Business Crisis and Insolvency has been published in the Official Gazette (Legislative Decree 12 January 2019 No. 14), replacing the Royal Decree n° 267/1942.

-This reform which was initially to enter into force in its entirety on August 15, 2020, and then due to the current emergency situation, the Law Decree 23 of April 8, 2020, containing "Urgent provisions to support companies' liquidity and export" delayed the entry into force, as stated in article 6, to September 1, 2021, has once again been amended.
-In fact, according to the Law Decree no. 118 - converted into the Law of 21 October 2021 n.
-147,- has established the postponement to May 16, 2022, the entry into force of the Company Crisis and Insolvency Code (Legislative Decree no. 14/2019);
+The reform was initially to enter into force in its entirety on August 15, 2020, and then due to the pandemic emergency situation, the Law Decree 23 of April 8, 2020, containing "Urgent provisions to support companies' liquidity and export" delayed the entry into force, as stated in article 6, to September 1, 2021, has once again been amended.
+In fact, in the first place, according to the Law Decree no. 118 - converted into the Law of 21 October 2021 n.
+147, - the Company Crisis and Insolvency Code should have entered into force on May 16, 2022.
+After, according to the Legislative Decree no. 83/2022, the entry into force of the Company Crisis and Insolvency Code was set for July 15, 2022.
+(Legislative Decree no. 14/2019);